Vonng/pigsty/docs/PROVISION.md

 After running `apply` and answering `yes` to the prompt, Terraform will create the VMs and configure the network for you.

-The admin node ip address will be printed out at the end of the execution, you can log in and start pigsty [installation](INSTALL)
+The admin node ip address will be printed out at the end of the execution, you can ssh login and start pigsty [installation](INSTALL).